 But there’s only one standard pronunciation in British English: EE-myoo.

-The name “Van Gogh” has three proper pronunciations in American English: van-GO, van-GOKH, and van-KHOKH (which, incidentally, comes closest to the Dutch).
+The name “Van Gogh” has three proper pronunciations in American English, according to most standard dictionaries: van-GOH (the most common), van-GOKH, and van-KHOKH (which comes closest to the Dutch).

-The “k” sounds in the second and third pronunciations are not the hard “k” of “kick,” but the guttural one we hear in the German pronoun ich and the Scottish word “loch.”
+The “-kh” in the second and third pronunciations are not the hard “k” of “kick,” but the guttural one we hear in the German pronoun ich and the Scottish word “loch.”

-In Britain, the Dutch artist’s name can be heard as van-GOKH, van-GOFF or van-GO, according to the BBC’s Pronunciation Unit.
+In Britain, the Dutch artist’s name can be heard as van-GOKH, van-GOFF, or van-GOH, according to the BBC’s Pronunciation Unit.

-However, the Pronunciation Unit recommends van-GOKH, which it says “is codified in numerous British English pronunciation dictionaries” and “represents a compromise” between the English and Dutch pronunciations.
+This recommendation, the BBC says, “is codified in numerous British English pronunciation dictionaries” and “represents a compromise” between the English and Dutch pronunciations.

 And in case you’re interested, we wrote a blog entry last year about names with nobiliary particles (like the “van” in “van Gogh”).